Philippines - Things to Do in Philippines in July

 Advantages

-• + July rides the quiet seam between habagat monsoon and the dry spell, delivering only 10 rainy days instead of the 20+ that swamp August.
+• + July in the Philippines rides the quiet seam between habagat monsoon and the dry spell, delivering only 10 rainy days instead of the 20+ that swamp August.
 Mornings dip below 75°F (24°C), good for island-hopping without the Easter or Christmas crush.

 • + Since Easter peak, flights and hotels have slid 15-25 %; you'll now lock beach-front rooms in Boracay or El Nido for less than peak-season hostel bunks.